cksystemsteaching/selfie/assignments/introductory-assignments.md

 The `make` command invokes the `cc` command, which compiles the file `selfie.c` into a file called `selfie` (without the .c extension) as directed by the `-o` option, ignoring the other options for clarity.
 In other words, the sequence of bits representing `selfie.c` is changed into another sequence of bits representing `selfie`.
 The difference between the two sequences is that `selfie.c` represents source code, whereas `selfie` represents machine code.

 The key idea is that both sequences are supposed to have the same semantics.
 However, `selfie` is executable by a computer, whereas `selfie.c` is not, at least not purposefully, yet `selfie.c` is human-readable and writable in particular.
-The process of changing `selfie.c` into `selfie` is called *compilation* which is done by a compiler such as the above cc compiler.
+The process of changing `selfie.c` into `selfie` is called compilation, which is done by a compiler such as the above cc compiler.

 [Machine Code](https://en.wikipedia.org/wiki/Machine_code) A sequence of instructions executed directly by a computer's central processing unit (CPU).